frederic-perez/AmE-dictionary/data/dictionary.md

 __rumor has it__
 __rumor mill__ _Fighting the rummor mill._
 __rumple__ _v_ _His clothes were rumpled._
+__run a fever__ _idiom_ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run afoul__
 __run amok__ :two::hammer:
 __run by__ _phr v_